roborourke/rsp-img/README.md

 This will degrade gracefully in browsers that do not support web components as well, falling back to standard `src`, `srcset` and `sizes` behaviour.

+## Features

+- Progressive enhancement for standard `img` tags
+- Accounts for device pixel ratio
+- Uses `ResizeObserver` and `requestAnimationFrame` for optimal performance

 ## Usage

 Include the `rsp-img.js` file in your bundle or directly in your web page e.g.